 Audi A8 review

-The flagship Audi A8 saloon takes the fight to Mercedes S-Class, Range Rover and BMW 7 Series
+Lots of luxury means Audi’s flagship A8 saloon takes the fight to the Mercedes S-Class and the Range Rover

 Our pick: A8 3.0 TDI SE Executive

 The Audi A8 has always traded on its understated looks, but it can often be difficult to distinguish it from smaller, less expensive Audis from a distance thanks to styling cues shared with the rest of the range.
 For many this will be a positive, as it’s a car that doesn’t shout about its appearance.
 The A8 is handsome and well proportioned, but it won’t turn heads like the Mercedes S-Class or Range Rover, which have more standout styling details.

 On the inside, the A8 maintains Audi’s reputation for building some of the best interiors in the business.
 Top-quality materials are used throughout with a logically laid-out dash plus a vast array of leathers, veneers and inlays to make your A8 feel as opulent as possible.
 However, again, it doesn’t look quite as bespoke as its two main rivals.